operator-framework/rukpak/README.md

 ### BundleInstance

+> :warning: A BundleInstance changes the state of the Kubernetes cluster by installing and removing objects.
+It's important
+> to verify and trust the content that is being installed, and limit access (via RBAC) to the BundleInstance API to only those
+> who require those permissions.

 The `BundleInstance` API points to a Bundle and indicates that it should be “active”.
 This includes pivoting from older versions of an active bundle.`BundleInstance` may also include an embedded spec for a desired Bundle.